Vital Records Online

 Order with confidence

-Kansas Birth Certificates
+Kansas Birth Certificate Overview

-Learn how to order Kansas birth certificates from the Kansas Department of Health and Environment (KDHE - Office of Vital Statistics (OVS).
-The current processing time is 7 to 10 days.
+Learn how to order Kansas birth certificate from the Kansas Department of Health and Environment (KDHE - Office of Vital Statistics (OVS).
+The current processing time is 7 to 10 business days.
 The state fee for certified copies is $20.00 each.
 Authorized individuals who can order include the certificate holder, immediate family members, and authorized third parties.

-How to Order Kansas Birth Certificates
+How to Order a Kansas Birth Certificate

 You can order your Kansas birth certificate through VRO’s online filing service.
 VRO offers a secure and simple way to order birth certificates.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the KDHE for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the Kansas Department of Health and Environment (KDHE - Office of Vital Statistics (OVS) by following their instructions.
 Before you order, make sure to review the costs, eligibility, requirements, and current processing times.